 Here at The Training Room, we are with you every step of the way and provide help with making sure your CV is the best it can be; we’ll also help you prepare for interviews.
 With The Training Room, you’re not in this alone.

 Keep away from fancy layouts and ensure you stand out for the right reasons by presenting your information in an uncluttered, easy to follow order.
-Use headings to separate sections and keep sentences short and tidy things up with bullet points.
+Use headings to separate sections and keep sentences short, and tidy things up with bullet points.
 To avoid boring the reader, limit yourself to a maximum of two pages.

-2. Check your spelling.
+2. Check Your Spelling.

-Whilst this may seem obvious, failing to take time to check your CV for spelling and grammar mistakes is an all-too common error.
+Whilst this may seem obvious, failing to take time to check your CV for spelling and grammar mistakes is an all-too-common error.
 To be on the safe side, remember to use a spellchecker and ask someone else to double-check what you’ve written.

 At no more than a few paragraphs, a covering letter introduces you to your prospective employer and is the perfect opportunity to provide a personal touch to your application.
 Include a brief description of why you’re interested in the job and what you can bring to the role.

-- Your contact details – full name, address, mobile phone number and email address.
+Your contact details – full name, address, mobile phone number and email address.
 Your date of birth isn’t necessary.

-- Education – list your previous education by date, with the most recent highest on the page.
+Education – list your previous education by date, with the most recent highest on the page.
 Remember to include any professional qualifications.

-- Referees – these are typically two people who can provide positive comments on your previous employment or education.
+References – these are typically two people who can provide positive comments on your previous employment or education.

-Make sure you find out as much as you can about the company and read over the job description, this will help you answer any questions they may ask.
+Make sure you find out as much as you can about the company and read over the job description; this will help you answer any questions they may ask.

 Before the interview, find out what you will be doing – will you be required to teach a class or take charge of a gym induction?
 This is your cue to think about what you’re going to wear and choose clean, freshly ironed clothing that is suitable for the task at hand.

-Confirm where the interview will take place and if necessary, ask for map or directions and do a trial run.
+Confirm where the interview will take place and if necessary, ask for a map or directions and do a trial run.
 Not only will arriving late make a bad impression, you’ll most likely show up panicked and flustered with no time to calm your nerves.

 Take time to consider any questions you may be asked and think about how to answer them.
-Many employers will commonly ask about the qualities you would you bring to the company or if you have plans for further training.
+Many employers will commonly ask about the qualities you would bring to the company or if you have plans for further training.
 Remember that interviews are a two-way process, so make sure to have some role-based questions in mind to ask the interviewer.

-Don’t rush to provide answers; ask the interviewer to repeat question if you mishear them.
+Don’t rush to provide answers; ask the interviewer to repeat questions if you mishear them.
 Be sure to sit up straight, maintain eye contact and speak clearly.
 Your aim is to appear sociable, approachable and the best person for the job, so smile and put your best self forward!